yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 Imagine you need to join strings with a separator.
 Quite simple and popular task.
 You are going to write the method yourself.

 But wait a minute!
 Before doing this, make sure nobody already did it for you.
 Most likely one did.
 And even more likely with better quality.
 Not because you are not that smart.
 You just have the different priority: you have to write your complex business logic, not simply join some strings.
-Having this bigger priority it is really easy to forget about an important corner case and join the strings in a wrong way.
+Having this bigger priority, it is really easy to forget about an important corner case and join the strings in a wrong way.

 The less code you have, the less painful it is to maintain it.
 Write less code.
 Use ready solutions and libraries.

-### "Comments make my code more clear"

-Nope.
-They just generate noise.

-Prefer self-explanatory names for variables, methods, classes etc. to comments.
-If you have to write a comment for your code, this is a signal that your code needs to be refactored to the state when the comment becomes absolutely obvious and redundant.

 ### "Over-engineered solutions show everyone that I am smart"